+PROGRAM COORDINATOR: Sonia Fanguy Clarke, R.N., M.S.N

-PROGRAM COORDINATOR: Darla Patrick, M.S.N., R.N.
+PROGRAM INSTRUCTORS: Allison Breaux, R.N., M.S.N.; Dorothy Landry, R.N., M.S.N.; Kim Theriot, M.S.N., R.N.

-- PROGRAM INSTRUCTORS: Sonia Fanguy Clarke, M.S.N., R.N.; Kim Theriot, M.S.N., R.N.; Sharon Bour, M.S.N., R.N.; Debra Gagnard, M.S.N., R.N.; Dorothy Landry, M.S.N., R.N. - CLINICAL SITES: Bayou Pediatrics, Terrebonne General Medical Center, Gulf States LTAC of Houma, Leonard J. Chabert, Cardiovascular Institute of the South, St. Anne Behavioral Unit, Haydel Medical Surgical Clinic, Compass Psychiatric Specialties, Oceans Behavior Hospital-Greater New Orleans - SPECIAL COMMENTS: All courses in the Nursing Program must be completed with a grade of C or higher. - OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.0 in order to receive a degree. - STUDENT LEARNING OUTCOMES: Students who complete the Associate of Science in Nursing Program will be able to: - demonstrate principles of critical thinking and therapeutic communication, verbal, and non-verbal, written, and/or informational technology when interacting with the client and significant support person(s), to assist clients to cope with change, develop more satisfying interpersonal relationships and integrate new knowledge and skills and achieve positive client outcomes.
+CLINICAL SITES: Bayou Pediatrics, Terrebonne General Medical Center, Leonard J. Chabert, St. Anne Behavioral Unit, Thibodaux Regional Medical, Compass Psychiatric Specialties.

+SPECIAL COMMENTS:

+- All nursing clinical courses must be completed with a grade of C or higher on a 7-point grading scale. - Students exiting the Nursing Program with credit for NURS 1300 will be awarded a TCA in Nursing Assistant. - All senior nursing students will be expected to pass a comprehensive exit exam in order to receive approval to sit for the NCLEX State Board Exam.
+If a student is unsuccessful the first attempt the student must remediate and successfully retest in order to be allowed to sit for the NCLEX State Board Exam.
+If the student is unsuccessful on the second attempt they may be required to repeat any course content which they are deficient.

+OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.75 or higher in order to receive a degree.

+STUDENT LEARNING OUTCOMES: Students who complete the Associate of Science in Nursing Program will be able to:

-- 2. perform on-going holistic assessments, including physical, developmental, emotional, psychosocial, cultural, spiritual and functional status to establish baselines for future comparisons thereby creating individualized plans of care. - 3. implement clinical decision-making skills to provide the foundation for an individualized plan of care that assures safe, accurate care that moves the client and support person(s) toward positive outcomes. - 4. utilize caring interventions based on knowledge and understanding of the natural and behavioral sciences, nursing theory, nursing research and past experiences. - evaluate a plan of care with the client, support person(s) and other members of the health care team to promote and maintain health and reduce risk utilizing the teaching/learning process. - collaborate with the client, significant support person(s), peers, other members of the health care team and community agencies in planning, decision-making, problem solving, goal setting and assumption of responsibilities to provide cost effective health care and positive client outcomes. - 7. practice within the regulatory framework of nursing practice governed by professional, legal and ethical standards. - 8. analyze effective management skills to enhance the process of planning, organizing, directing and controlling care for the client and support person(s).
+- 1. Demonstrate principles of critical thinking and therapeutic communication, verbal, and non-verbal, written, and/or informational technology when interacting with the client and significant support person(s), to assist clients to cope with change, develop more satisfying interpersonal relationships and integrate new knowledge and skills and achieve positive client outcomes. - 2.
+Perform on-going holistic assessments, including physical, developmental, emotional, psychosocial, cultural, spiritual and functional status to establish baselines for future comparisons thereby creating individualized plans of care. - 3.
+Implement clinical decision-making skills to provide the foundation for an individualized plan of care that assures safe, accurate care that moves the client and support person(s) toward positive outcomes. - 4.
+Utilize caring interventions based on knowledge and understanding of the natural and behavioral sciences, nursing theory, nursing research and past experiences. - 5.
+Evaluate a plan of care with the client, support person(s) and other members of the health care team to promote and maintain health and reduce risk utilizing the teaching/learning process. - 6.
+Collaborate with the client, significant support person(s), peers, other members of the health care team and community agencies in planning, decision-making, problem solving, goal setting and assumption of responsibilities to provide cost effective health care and positive client outcomes. - 7.
+Practice within the regulatory framework of nursing practice governed by professional, legal and ethical standards. - 8.
+Analyze effective management skills to enhance the process of planning, organizing, directing and controlling care for the client and support person(s).